* Biotech shares rise, rebounding after recent losses

 * Consumer confidence hits six-year high in March

-NEW YORK, March 25 U.S. stocks ended higher on
+NEW YORK, March 25 U.S. stocks rose on Tuesday

-biotechnology sector regained its momentum and a strong read on
+momentum and a strong read on consumer confidence boosted

 The rebound in some so-called "momentum" names was an